What Is a Consumer Proposal in Canada? How It Works, Who Qualifies, and What It Does Not Do (2026)

 The 97-99% industry-wide acceptance rate reflects the fact that Licensed Insolvency Trustees structure offers to exceed what creditors would receive in bankruptcy.
 Creditors recognize that a proposal is more beneficial than bankruptcy, where they typically receive 0-5 cents per dollar owed.

-Compare consumer proposals to other debt relief options including bankruptcy, consolidation, and settlement.
+Compare consumer proposals to other debt relief options including bankruptcy, consolidation, and settlement, but use the dedicated comparison pages when you are trying to make an actual choice.

 Consumer Proposal Costs and Monthly Payments